grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 6.  **Install the Left and Right Antenna Decks** – Install the left and right antenna decks
     (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image96.png"/>) into the enclosure.
-    Replace the Antenna cable tape if the original one cannot be reused.
+    Replace the Antenna cable tape if the original one can't be reused.
     Install both cable connectors into the receptable on the Motherboard.
 Refer to [Procedure Installation (Antenna
     Deck)](#procedure-installation-antenna-deck) for detailed